realalienzjc/Getting.and.cleaning.data_course.project.2/Codebook.md

 6. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 	* From step 1, the column names of the combined data is not descriptive, use features vectors generated in Step 3 for updating.
 The leftmost two columns named 'subject' and 'activity'.
-	* Apply aggregate(x,by="",...) to aggregate the data by columns 'subject' and 'activity'.
-Calculate the average.
+	* Use aggregate(x,by="",...) to aggregate the data by columns 'subject' and 'activity'.
+Calculate the average for each measurements.
-	* Aggregate
+	* Replace group.name with 'subject' and 'activity' names.
+	* Aggragation of data will make 'subject' column as character type, observations of one subject(voluteer) are not consecutive, so converting the subject to numeric for ordering.
+	* Replace the column names of each feature to express the mean(...) result.
+'Average_<feature_name>' is used.

+7. Saved data.

 ### Data Files

-Total 2 data files are expected to be generated after executing run_analysis.R.
+- Total 2 data files are generated after executing run_analysis.R.

+- Each observation is in a seperate row, data is separated by comma.

-#### 1. meansurements.mean.std.group.by.subject.activity.txt
+#### 1. data/meansurements.mean.std.with.subject.activity.csv

+nrow : 10299
+ncol : 81
+column names:  "subject", "activity", 561 features mentioned in features.txt of raw data set.

-#### 2. average.meansurements.group.by.subject.activity.txt
+#### 2. data/average.meansurements.group.by.subject.activity.csv

+nrow : 180
+ncol : 563
+column names:  "subject", "activity", 561 features mentioned in features.txt of raw data set.